bigdoods/jenca-authentication/docs/source/index.rst

 First, set a variable for the IP address of the Docker host machine.

 ..
-TODO Codeship are working on Docker support so this can be tested there
+TODO Tell the user to pip install things
+..
+TODO don't render the sleep
+..
+TODO disable CircleCI and Codeship
+..
+TODO Fix tests
 ..
 TODO Tell the user to set an environment variable with the Docker IP address

 .. doctest::